 Surround Yourself with Good People: Last but certainly not least, we try to surround ourselves with good, positive people.
 We hang out with other couples whose marriages we admire (like Casey & Finn!) and continuously learn from them.
 Being surrounded by other happy people helps us to stay positive and grateful.

-Speaking of surrounding ourselves with happy people… we’d love to hear your best advice for a happy, healthy relationship!
+Speaking of surrounding ourselves with happy people… we’d love to hear your best advice for a happy, healthy relationship and your own marriage tips!
 Let us know about you and your Valentine in the comments.